 Kemuri K-Sockets check patterns of normal activity every hour and automatically send alerts if they detect risks.
 Families get peace of mind for less than the price of a cup of coffee a day.

 Most people want to live independently as long as possible.
 Kemuri benefits those who:

-Families can now receive Kemuri alerts and take immediate action.
+Families can now respond to Kemuri alerts and take action to resolve any problems.

 |Green||No changes||Few changes|

 |Amber||One change||Moderate changes|